Skip to main content

 Region: Nationwide

-Cooked green bananas, staple starch similar to potatoes in texture when cooked.
+Cooked green bananas, a staple starch that ends up close to potato in texture.

 Avocado Salad